mostypc123/XediX/CONTRIBUTING.md

 ### Can I use AI to help me write code?
 Yes, but ensure that:
-- The code is original and complies with the project's licensing
 - You understand and can explain the code you're submitting
 - You give appropriate credit if using AI-generated code